 - green onion or chives, thinly sliced, for garnish

 Mix together chili sauce, soy sauce, rice vinegar, lime juice and zest, ginger, fish sauce, garlic, chilis to taste and white pepper.
 Add sugar or honey to taste.
-Adjust to balance the flavors of sweet, heat, sour & salt.
+Taste and adjust to balance the flavors of sweet, heat, sour & salty.